epezent/MySublimeStack/README.md

   ]
 }
 ```

+Even though you may use a different compiler from Clang, such as MSVC or GCC, ECC will continue to provide valuable auto-completion and warnings while you code (just realize it may not catch the same exact warnings your compiler does)

 If you use **CMake** and/or **make**, consider adding custom build systems (either on a project level, or plugin level).
 For example, I have these build systems defined in my ```.sublime_project``` file: